OVOSHatchery/ovos-skill-node-red/Readme.md

 # security

-allows using ssl in the websocket, create self signed certificates if none are provided, however node red will not [accept self signed](https://stackoverflow.com/a/30438204) out of the box
+allows using ssl in the websocket, automatically creates self signed certificates if none are provided, however node red will not [accept self signed](https://stackoverflow.com/a/30438204) out of the box

 supports a safe-mode setting, unexpected message types from node red will be blocked

 requires a secret key in the headers to connect to websocket

 supports ip blacklist / whitelist